 When activated during a concentric contraction (muscle gets shorter), the rhomboids will pull the scapula medially, or towards the middle of the back.
 This means that if you want to stretch the, you must protract your scapula, or let them come forward.
-This can done with two easy exercises:
+This can be done with two easy exercises:

-Dead Hangs: These are performed simply by holding into a pull up bar and allowing your body to hang.
+Dead Hangs: These are performed simply by holding into a pull-up bar and allowing your body to hang.
 DO NOT retract your scapula though!
 Let them fully protract and then hang freely

 Back Stretch: Find a pole and grab it with both hands.
 Now, pull your body away from the pole.
 This will cause your shoulders to come forward (scapula protraction).
 Now just hold this position while maintaining a slight pull.